arifperdana/BAPPENAS_2025/WorkshopGuide.md

 Your dashboard MUST include:

 **Data Layer:**
-- [ ] Load BAPPENAS regional economic dataset
+- [ ] Load your cleaned dataset from previous sessions
-- [ ] Clean and prepare data using tidyverse
+- [ ] Prepare data using tidyverse principles

 **Interactivity:**
 - [ ] At least ONE user input control
-  - Examples: Province selector, year range slider, sector filter
+  - Examples: Category selector, variable chooser, filter slider

 **Visualization Output:**
 - [ ] At least ONE interactive ggplot